e1berd/whalerprod/README.md

 ## Runtime Model

-Whaler treats a workspace as two synchronized layers:
+Whalerprod treats a workspace as two synchronized layers:

 1. The database stores workspace metadata, membership, the file tree, file content, and CRDT document snapshots.